fission/blog.fission.io/content/posts/fission_pod_specs.md

                   fieldPath: metadata.labels
 ```

-We can see that the init container is run first before the actual function container is run:
+We can see that the init container is run first, before the actual function container is run:

 ```
 $ kgpo $ff